eggerszm/SEEDLAB-TA-S2024/demo1/README.md

 The `CalibrateCamera.py` uses the camera to make calibrate data and save it under `calib_data.npz`.
 This data is then used in `MeasureAngle.py` to calibrate the camera.

+The `RobotControll` file is used to determine distance and angular movement for the robot.
+This program uses three different controllers.
+P, PI, and PID controllers.
+The P controller is used to find Angular Velocity of the robot.
+PI controllers are used to find LinearVelocity and Linear Voltage The PID Controller is used to determine the Rotational Voltage.
+In other words, it helps us accelerate to our angular velocity.